-Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves, VersaPoint and NorthPoint-Canada, among other for-profit companies, and as an Advisor to OnBeep.
+Board and Advisory Services - Bluestein has sat on the Boards of Directors of US AirWaves (wireless spectrum), VersaPoint (Pan European broadband) and NorthPoint-Canada (broadband), among other for-profit companies, and as an Advisor to OnBeep.
 He is currently a strategic advisor to several mobile companies.
 He also serves on the Board of Directors of Friends of the Earth, and is a former board member of Bluewater Network and San Francisco Renaissance (now Renaissance Entrepreneurship Center).

 Due Diligence and Industry Expert - Bluestein has written and reviewed scores of business plans for early-stage and established technology and services companies, as well as several international ventures.
 He has conducted due diligence on scores of wireless companies on behalf of investors and leading venture capital firms/funds in the US and Canada, acted as wireless industry specialist for a leading Silicon Valley VC, and appeared several times as an expert witness on wireless industry matters.
-If you’re evaluating a business opportunity or investment, He is a GigaOM Research Mobile Industry Expert, has appeared several times as mobile industry expert on CNBC Fast Money.
+He is a GigaOM Research Mobile Industry Expert, has appeared several times as mobile industry expert on CNBC Fast Money, and was named a 2013 Mobile Power Player by AlwaysOn.
 Bluestein’s deep business and industry experience brings perspective and insight into the process.

 International Development - Bluestein has managed complex global alliances for leading telecoms companies, and negotiated and managed successful joint ventures in Europe.
 Asia and Canada.
 He has helped US companies map out a UK/Europe market entry strategy, and has also helped UK, European and Asia-Pacific companies develop strategies to enter the US market, and is currently working with clients on four continents.
 He understands the nuances of language, culture and international deal making.
 The process starts by talking with leading prospects, picking the right partner with whom you share a common vision, building trust, a relationship and developing a business construct that makes sense, and negotiating terms that work for both sides.
 His extensive experience can produce results for you.